Paper 2024/1129

 Abstract

 Attribute-based signatures (ABS) allow users to simultaneously sign messages and prove their possession of some attributes while hiding the attributes and revealing only the fact that they satisfy a public policy.
-In this paper, we propose a generic construction of ABS for circuits of unbounded depth and size with optimal parameter size, meaning that the lengths of public parameters, keys, and signatures are all constant.
-Our generic construction can be instantiated from various standard assumptions including LWE or DLIN.
-Only previous ABS construction with optimal parameter size necessitates succinct non-interactive argument of knowledge, which can be only constructed from non-standard assumptions.
-Our generic construction is based on RAM delegations, which intuitively allows us to compress the evaluation of a circuit when inputs are public.
-In high level, we find a way to compress the computation of the policy circuit on input a user attribute to achieve overall parameter size, while hiding the user policy at the same time.
+In this paper, we propose a generic construction of ABS for circuits of unbounded depth and size, with optimal parameter size—meaning the lengths of public parameters, keys, and signatures are all constant.
+Our construction can be instantiated from various standard assumptions, including LWE and DLIN.
+This substantially improves the state-of-the-art ABS scheme by Boyle, Goldwasser, and Ivan (PKC 2014), which, while achieving optimal parameter size, relies on succinct non-interactive arguments of knowledge that can only be constructed from non-standard assumptions.
+Our generic construction is based on RAM delegations.
+At a high level, we leverage the fact that the circuit associated with the signature can be made public and compress it using the power of RAM delegation.
+This allows us to achieve an overall optimal parameter size while simultaneously hiding the user’s policy.

 Metadata